Approximation of boundary element matrices using GPGPUs and nested cross approximation: Sequential algorithms

-In the case of a common edge and identical triangles, the procedures in \cite[\S 5.2.2, \S 5.2.1]{SASC11} can be used to obtain similar equations with five and six four-dimensional integrals, respectively.
+For the singular cases, \cite[\S 5.2]{SASC11} describes how the domain $\widehat{\Delta}\times\widehat{\Delta}$ can be split and transformed to obtain similar equations.
+Since each of the cases requires us to split the domain into a different number of subdomains, and since the transformations introduce additional polynomial factors, the number of quadrature points depends on the case, but not on anything else.

 We can already see that Sauter-Schwab quadrature is particularly attractive for GPGPUs: the algorithm requires only the coordinates of the vertices of $\Delta_\varphi$ and $\Delta_\psi$ and then performs a relatively large number of operations, the evaluation of the kernel function and the basis functions in all quadrature points, so we have a fairly compute-intensive task.
-It is also clear that we can parallelize both the evaluation of the kernel function for one pair of triangles and the entire quadrature algorithm for entire sets of such pairs.
+It is also clear that for each of the four cases exactly the same operations are carried out, only for different vertex data.
+This means that the work required to handle large number of pairs of triangles with the same type of singularity is ideally suited for vectorization.

-For the compression of the matrix $G$, we use the Green cross approximation (GCA) algorithm \cite{BOCH14}: we split the matrix into blocks $G|_{t\times s}$ corresponding to subsets $t\subseteq\Idx$ and $s\subseteq\Jdx$.
-These subsets are organized in a hierarchical structure that allows us to easily determine the blocks $G|_{t\times s}$ that can be approximated by low-rank matrices in factorized form.